IgniteUI/igniteui-documentation/topics/02_Controls/igRating/01_igRating_Styling_and_Theming.md

 <div id="igRating1"></div>
 ```

-When the igRating ASP.NET MVC wrapper is used you can directly set the classes for every one of the items (which means you don’t need to define JSON array or JavaScript array).
-The wrapper is doing the job behind the scenes.
+When the %%ProductNameMVC%% Rating is used you can directly set the classes for every one of the items (which means you don’t need to define JSON array or JavaScript array).
+The %%ProductNameMVC%% is doing the job behind the scenes.

 **Listing 10: Apply custom styles to the rating control in ASP.NET MVC**